 - bleeding from the kidney

-- urine leaking from the kidney and collecting in the abdomen.
+- urine leaking from the kidney and collecting in the abdomen

-Once you are home, you will be able to go out with your nephrostomy tube.
+Once you are home, you will be able to go out as before.
 You should avoid sudden movements that may tug on the tube.
 At first, bending or climbing stairs may be uncomfortable.
-It may help to place your hand over the nephrostomy when doing anything that feels uncomfortable.
-It might take you a little while to get used to finding the most comfortable position to sleep in.
+Place your hand over the nephrostomy when you need to move, in a way that feels uncomfortable.
+This can help to prevent pulling on the tube.
+It might take you a little while to find the most comfortable position to sleep in.

 It is natural to feel worried about coping with a nephrostomy at home.
 With help and support, people usually get used to it.
 Here are some important things to remember:

 - Change the bag as often as your nurse or doctor has advised.